zold-io/blog.zold.io/_posts/2019/03/2019-03-11-how-to-integrate.md

 }
 {% endhighlight %}

+You may receive an error with `X-Zold-Error` HTTP header, which will start from `100:`.
+If this happens you should do:

+{% highlight text %}
+GET /pull
+{% endhighlight %}

+And then try to get the invoice again.
+If you get the error again, try to pull again.
+And so on, until you get the invoice.

 Then, you generate two secret numbers: `R` and `T` (make sure they are long enough, at least 8 digits each).
 You keep these two numbers somewhere in your database, attached to this particular payment you are expecting from this particular customer.